srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 <!-- more -->

-SRL-GPT was actually initially developed many....many months ago, it started out as a little weekend project by one of the SR Linux developers - and quite frankly the first working version only took just that, a weekend.
+SR Linux GPT was actually initially developed many....many months ago, it started out as a little weekend project by one of the SR Linux developers - and quite frankly the first working version only took just that, a weekend.
 By Monday morning, we had an NDK application with a fully functional 'ChatGPT-like' prompt integrated directly into the SR Linux CLI.
 We could ask it questions about any aspect of the CLI, request configuration examples, and, to our astonishment, it could even answer questions about the system's state!
 Was it flawless?
 No. But it was right more often than not, and it was undeniably fun to interact with.

 The best part?
 We didn't need to overhaul the entire operating system or drastically modify our CLI.
 There was no need for a Request For Enhancement (RFE) process.
-The integration of the SRL-GPT app was achieved using the [NDK](../../../ndk/index.md) and CLI plugin frameworks, which power SR Linux's extensibility.
+The integration of the SR Linux GPT app was achieved using the [NDK](../../../ndk/index.md) and CLI plugin frameworks, which power SR Linux's extensibility.
 The same frameworks we proudly offer to all SR Linux users.

 ## Generative AI and the Network Operating System